Trust Me, I'm Lying: Release

 In 2011, it was reported that Holiday received a $500,000 advance for a tell-all exposé about these clients and the modern media system from Portfolio, a subsidiary of Penguin Books.
-However, some outlets later accused the advance of being a strategic marketing stunt engineered by Holiday.
+However, some outlets later accused the advance of being a strategic marketing stunt engineered by Holiday, which he eventually confirmed as true in a later interview.

-Trust Me, I'm Lying debuted on the Wall Street Journal bestseller list.
+Trust Me, I'm Lying debuted on The Wall Street Journal bestseller list.
 Publishers Weekly stated that "Media students and bloggers would do well to heed Holiday's informative, timely, and provocative advice."
 Kirkus Reviews called Trust Me, I'm Lying "[a] sharp and disturbing look into the world of online reality."

 In anticipation of the book's release, Holiday infiltrated the public relations service Help a Reporter Out and posed as an "expert" on various issues to show that journalists will print statements without fact checking.
 Holiday made decoy claims to prove the point; some of those were subsequently quoted in articles about subjects ranging from boating upkeep to insomnia to vinyl records in outlets such as The New York Times, MSNBC, and ABC, and the story was profiled in Forbes and Yahoo!
 News.

-In 2013, The Edmonton Journal named Trust Me, I'm Lying one of their “favourite books of the year.”
+In 2013, The Edmonton Journal named Trust Me, I'm Lying one of their "favourite books of the year."